 I had no idea that I would end up having complete placenta previa, a C-section, and several days in the hospital.
-I never would’ve imagined that the bills would pile up so fast or that we would have bills for not only a midwife, and prenatal appointments but also an OB/GYN, a surgeon, an anesthesiologist, three days of hospital care, and all the bills for Gideon’s pediatricians.
-I am grateful every single day that we had Christian Healthcare Ministries as our healthcare provider.
+I never would’ve imagined that the bills would pile up so fast or that we would have bills from not only a midwife, and prenatal appointments but also an OB/GYN, a surgeon, an anesthesiologist, three days of hospital care, and all the bills for my baby, Gideon’s, pediatricians.
+I am grateful every single day that we were a member of Christian Healthcare Ministries.

 What is Christian Healthcare Ministries?

-There are three levels: Bronze, Silver, and Gold.
-Bronze is the lowest level and costs $45 a month for one person to be covered, and the deductible is $5,000 for each incident.
-Gold is the highest level, and costs $150 per month, and the deductible is $500.
+There are three levels: Gold, Silver and Bronze.
+Bronze is the lowest level and costs $78 a month for one person to be covered, and the deductible is $5,000 for each incident.
+Gold is the highest level, and costs $172 per month, and the deductible is $500.
 For our first year of marriage we were both on Bronze, so we paid a very low monthly premium.
 But when we decided to start trying for a baby we raised my coverage to Gold, and boy am I glad we did (we did leave my husband’s coverage at Bronze)!

 Note: CHM only charges you for three units, no matter what size your family is.
-So we pay for Hubs, Gideon (after his first three months) and myself, but if we add any more children in future years they will be tacked on without an added monthly fee.
+So we pay for Hubs, Gideon (after his first three months) and myself, but if we added our second baby, Eloise, without any additional monthly cost.

 One of the main attractions, for me, when we decided to sign up for CHM in the first place, was their awesome maternity coverage.
 If you are on the Gold sharing level then all of your maternity costs are covered after that initial $500 deductible.
 However, if you get any sort of discounts (which we received thousands of dollars worth of discounts since we were technically self-pay since CHM is not an insurance company) then you don’t pay anything.
 That’s how it worked for us, we didn’t have to pay a single dollar for my prenatal or postnatal care, and Gideon’s birth.

-None of my prenatal charges were billed until after I had the baby–so once I got that bill I submitted after I had Gideon.
+None of my prenatal charges were billed until after I had the baby–so once I got the bill for all my prenatal care, l I submitted it.
 But I did have three ultrasounds, and each of those were billed right away.
 Two of them became overdue, and my midwife’s office charged 18% interest if bills go past three months overdue, so I called CHM and asked what I should do.
 They said if I had the funds to pay it, to do that, and then just reimburse myself.

 I went ahead and paid the two ultrasound bills I had, and within a week I received a check for them from CHM.
 I found that CHM consistently sent me a check 3-4 months after I submitted the bills, so getting them in right away was super important!
 I couldn’t have been more excited the day that I received $3,300 which was earmarked to cover my prenatal bills.
 I hadn’t even had the baby when I received that check, so it was waiting in the bank when the bill came.